ArjunCoder0/Custom-Mario/principle-mario/README.md

-# Super Mario Infinite Runner 🎮
+# Principle Mario 🎮

 A production-ready infinite platformer game with procedural generation, retro music, and full mobile support!
+Upload your own character images to create your personalized Mario adventure!

 ## Features ✨